Since 1977, serving the people of North Carolina

 Randolph is a native of Fayetteville, North Carolina.
 He has a bachelor's degree from the University of North Carolina at Chapel Hill and a master's degree in rehabilitation counseling from East Carolina University.
 He was appointed by the Governor to the Commission on Mental Health, Mental Retardation and Substance Abuse and by the Speaker of the North Carolina House of Representatives to the Mental Health Study Commission.
 He has served on the board of directors for The Tammy Lynn Center, The Triangle Educational Advancement Foundation, The Common Sense Foundation, SouthLight, Incorporated and the National Students of AMF.
 Randolph began his professional career with the NC Division of Vocational Rehabilitation and worked for 13 years in state government before starting his government affairs firm.

-Everyone who attends this event will receive a gift card for DoorDash, GrubHub, or Uber Eats ($15 per person, $40 max per family).
+HNC consumer members who attend this event will receive a gift card for DoorDash, GrubHub, or Uber Eats ($15 per person, $40 max per family).

 Please register by Wednesday, February 24, 2021.
 If you have any questions, contact the HNC Office at firstname.lastname@example.org, or by phone at 919-319-0014.

 | Hemophilia of North Carolina 260 Town Hall Dr., Suite A, Morrisville, NC 27560 — 919-319-0014 Hemophilia of North Carolina is a 501(c)(3) non-profit organization.|

 All donations are tax-deductible.

 | Indicates a link to an external site (outside of HNC) |